Student Opportunities

 Contact: teenprograms@guggenheim.org

-Stop by GuggTeens Tuesdays this winter!
+Stop by GuggTeens Tuesdays!
 Join to expand your art-making skills, meet other teen artists, or hang out with your friends!
 Located in the galleries, the program includes sketching, upcycling, and other creative projects, guided by educators and inspired by current exhibitions.
 Free, open to all young people (ages 13–19), and no prior experience is needed.
 Free museum admission, MetroCards, and materials will be provided.
 This is a drop-in program, but RSVP beforehand to save your spot for one or more sessions.

 Take the NYC School Survey